 - 1. Final reports that document the disbursement of funds must be submitted to the Foundation within 12 months of when sponsors receive the payment, or within two months of the last grant money being disbursed. - 2.
 All grant projects and activities funded by district grants need to be completed within 24 months of the Foundation or the local district transferring funds to the club or project site. - 3.
-If you have unused grant funds of more than \$500, you need to return all remaining funds promptly to The Rotary Foundation.
-They will be credited to the district's DDF.
-Unused grant funds of less than \$500 need to be used for activities that meet the district grant eligibility requirements.
+If \$500 or more of grant funds remain after the projects are completed, the Foundation needs to approve their use for additional project-related expenses.
+You can use remaining grant funds of less than \$500 for activities that meet the district grant eligibility requirements and do not require pre-approval from the Foundation.
+Remaining grant funds in any amount may not be spent on expenses that are not related to the district grant.
+If you cannot spend these funds as described, you must return them to The Rotary Foundation, and they will be credited to the district's DDF.